labmlai/app/readme.rst

 .. image:: https://raw.githubusercontent.com/vpj/lab/master/images/mobile.png
    :alt: Mobile view

 How it works?
-A simple Sine Wave
+A simple Loss curve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Go to  the `App <https://web.lab-ml.com/>`_ and generate a **web_api url**.